 Please be sure to use the original or highest-possible quality version of your image to generate your print files.

-If you want the photo to be printed with a white or other border, you need to add the desired border to the image file.
+If you want the photo to be printed with a white or other border, add the desired border to the high resolution print file.

 Bleed (card products only)

 There is a 1/10" (.10 of an inch) bleed on all card products, so this much will be trimmed off each side of your card.

 We recommend you apply any desired sharpening to the print-ready image.
 We do not apply any sharpening filters to your images before they are printed.

 Images may appear darker when printed than they do on a screen, this is because a computer screen displays projected light while prints reflect light.
 Sometimes you will make a test print using a consumer grade printer and these will also appear brighter than our prints will.
 This is because most consumer level printers auto brighten your image before printing, professional printers do not as this changes the color palette.
 So make sure you account for this darkening when you prepare your images.